strongloop/microgateway/README.md

 a proxy, securing and forwarding requests to backend APIs.

 It was created using StrongLoop technology and a series of middleware components.
-The package is customized to work with the apiconnect infrastructure that automatically communicates with the micro gateway to dynamically load APIs, Products, and Plans so that APIs are secured and processed in a seamless fashion.
+The package is customized to work with the IBM API Connect infrastructure that automatically communicates with the micro gateway to dynamically load APIs, Products, and Plans so that APIs are secured and processed in a seamless fashion.

 # Installation
-In the apiconnect laptop experience, the microgateway is automatically downloaded and setup by the laptop run and start functions.
+In the apiconnect laptop experience, the microgateway is automatically downloaded and set up by the laptop run and start functions.
 You do not need to manually download and install it.

 If you would like to use `microgateway` as a standalone gateway,